Shiva-SCALERITE/MUSIKO/README.md

 MUSIKO 🎵

-MUSIKO is a music streaming web app that allows users to search for songs, play tracks, explore featured playlists, and view recently played tracks using the Deezer API.
+MUSIKO is a music streaming web app that allows users to search for songs, play tracks, explore featured tracks, and view recently played tracks using the Deezer API.
 The project dynamically updates the UI, providing an interactive and engaging experience for music lovers.

 🚀 Features